Fraud Blocker

 The different types of family therapy

-There are different types of family therapy, but the goal is always to help families improve communication and resolve conflicts.
+There are different types, but the goal is always to help families improve communication and resolve conflicts.

 One common type of family therapy is structural family therapy.
 This approach focuses on changing the family’s overall structure and how they interact with each other.

-Another type of family therapy is strategic family therapy.
+Another type is strategic family therapy.
 This approach focuses on changing specific patterns of interaction between family members that are causing problems.

 Cognitive-behavioral family therapy is another popular approach.
 This type of therapy helps families identify and change negative thoughts and behaviors that are contributing to problems within the family.